Overcoming Slow Decision Frequencies in Continuous Control: Model-Based Sequence Reinforcement Learning for Model-Free Control: Experiments

 \subsection{Frequency-Averaged Score}

-Transitioning from simulation to real-world implementation (Sim2Real) in control systems is challenging because deployment introduces computational stochasticity, leading to variable sensor sampling rates and inconsistent end-to-end delays from sensing to actuation \citep{sandha2021sim2real}.
+Transitioning from simulation to real-world implementation (Sim2Real) in control systems is challenging because deployment introduces computational stochasticity, leading to variable sensor sampling rates (throughput) and inconsistent end-to-end delays from sensing to actuation \citep{sandha2021sim2real}.
 This gap is not captured by the mean reward or return that is the norm in current RL literature.
 To address this, we introduce Frequency-Averaged Score (FAS) that is the normalized area under the curve (AUC) of the performance vs. decision frequency plot.
-Figure \ref{fig:HopperFAS} demonstrates the plot over which FAS is calculated for the Hopper environment.
-We provide similar plots for all environments in the Appendix.
+We provide plots for all environments in the Appendix.
+We note that this experimental setup is similar to the challenge 7 introduced in by \citet{dulac2020empirical} and SRL addresses the challenge of low throughput that is introduced in that work.
 The FAS captures the overall performance of the policy at different decision frequencies, timesteps or macro-action lengths.
-A High FAS indicates that the policy performance generalizes across:
+A High FAS indicates that the policy performance generalizes across decision frequencies, observation frequencies and timestep sizes.